 To make this halwa the mixture is first cooked on flame then baked in the oven on low.
 In olden days they baked on charcoal ovens with burning charcoals on the top and bottom of the baking dish.
 But the heat was kept on low and controlled by dextrous hands.
 It was baked on low heat for a long time till it became crusty at the top and at the base.
 The crust is a delicacy and we as kids would fight for it as it was the best part of the halwa.
 This halwa is what you would die for, as it is so insanely delicious!!

-Basha’s “Dum ka rote Halwa” in Chennai is world famous (as he says in this video n this video) and whosoever has tasted it once keeps craving for more.
+Basha’s “Dum ka rote Halwa” in Chennai is world famous (as he says in this video in this video) and whosoever has tasted it once keeps craving for more.
 I am dedicating this recipe to one of my readers who was badly craving for it and requested me to create this recipe.
 The recipe for Dum ka rote has been rotating in our family for many years.
 But it called for eggs which I did not like at all.
 It gets a different texture like custard when you add eggs to it.
-Then I thought what is the difference between Shahi Egg Sweet (Ande ki mithai, another popular dessert in Chennai) and dum ka rote as both have the same ingredients and taste.
+Then I thought what is the difference between Shahi Egg Sweet (Ande ki mithai), another popular dessert in Chennai and dum ka rote?
+Both have the same ingredients and taste.
 So I started experimenting and after many trials and errors perfected the recipe.
 Those who have tried my recipe tell me that it is like Basha’s halwa or even better.

 Here is the recipe: